galaxyproject/admin-training/sessions/13-external-auth/ex1-pam-auth.md

 </auth>
 ```

-Let's take a look at the `sshd` PAM service in `/etc/pam.d/sshd` and discover how it works.

-By default, Galaxy will look for this file in `/srv/galaxy/server/config`.
+By default, Galaxy will look for this file in the `/srv/galaxy/server/config/` directory.
 We need to fix this in `galaxy.ini`:

 ```console
 $ sudo -u galaxy -e /srv/galaxy/config/galaxy.ini